VChecherynda/the-movie-watcher-front-end/README.md

 # the-movie-watcher-front-end

-# Install
+# Install:

 To start this app:
-  1. Create .env files and set DEV_PUBLIC and API variables
+  1. Create .env ( for development ) files and set ASSET_PATH and API variables
   2. npm install && npm start

-# Production build
+# Production build:

+To create build:
+  1. Create .env.production file and set into it ASSET_PATH and API variables
-  1. npm run build
+  2. npm run build

 In this app we for bundle all our assets we use webpack ( dev / build .env )

+# Libs:

+  - axios ( for simplify work with requests )
+  - react-bootstrap ( for simplify customizing app )
+  - react-router-dom ( for routing )
+  - react-redux ( for global store )
+  - formik ( for simplify input validation )
+  - reselect ( simple selector library to make complex selector and compute derived data ) ...

 # Structure: